 - Lawn Ant — This ant nests in well drained, clay or sandy soil and makes the well-known small anthills with a central entrance.
 Workers are only about 1/4 inch long, yellowish in color, and are typically found in lawns, golf courses, pastures, and under sidewalks, stones, etc. The abdomen is light tan with a darker brown band on each segment on the under and hind portions.
 The head, thorax and legs are slightly darker orange-brown than the abdomen.

-- Little Black Ant (Wikipedia)
+- Little Black Ant (University of Delaware)

 - Odorous House Ant (University of Minnesota Extension)